-- Mail, Calendar, People, and Messaging – You probably already have these apps pre-loaded with WIndows 8.
-If you don’t grab them first.
-As their names imply, they give you quick access to your email, calendar and contacts right from the Start Screen.
+Mail, Calendar, People, and Messaging – This application will give you quick access to your email, calendar and contacts right from the Start Screen.
 Mail and Calendar support multiple account types, including Microsoft and Outlook.com accounts, Google accounts, and others.
 People can connect with Facebook, Twitter, LinkedIn, and Outlook.
 Messaging gives you access to MSN and Facebook friends.

-- Kindle – While the Kindle app for Windows 8 works especially well on Surface tablets, it works just as well on your Windows 8 desktop or laptop.
-Sign in with your Amazon account to get access to all of your Kindle books, and you can even pin them to the Start Screen to get right back to a book you’re reading.
-All of the features you would expect in a Kindle app—highlighting, dictionary lookup, text and background colors, font size, and more—are all available in the app.
+Kindle – Love reading book? install the Kindle app and sign in with your Amazon account to get access to all of your Kindle books, and you can even pin them to the Start Screen to get right back to a book you’re reading.

-- Google Search – If you still prefer Google to Bing, the Google Search app for Windows 8 puts Google in a nice big tile right on your home screen.
+Google Search – By default Windows comes with its own search engine called Bing Search but you can get the dedicated Google app.
 The app gives you a nice, simple search bar, but also lets you voice search, gives you quick access to Google services like Gmail, Google News, Google Drive, and Google Reader, and more.
-It’d be nice to have a Google Search bar right on the Start Screen, but maybe in the next update.